This article will help you read and understand your pathology report for non-keratinizing squamous cell carcinoma of the tonsils and base of tongue.

 Tumours made up of cells that produce extra p16 are described as positive (or reactive) while those that do not produce extra p16 are reported as negative (non-reactive).

-Cancer cells that have been infected with human papillomavirus produce extra p16 which builds up inside the cancer cells.
-For this reason, most non-keratinizing squamous cell carcinomas in the oropharynx are positive (reactive) for p16.
+Cancer cells that have been infected with human papillomavirus (HPV) produce extra p16 which builds up inside the cancer cells.
+For this reason, most non-keratinizing squamous cell carcinomas in the tonsils and base of tongue are positive (reactive) for p16.

 Lymph nodes are small immune organs located throughout the body.
 Cancer cells can travel from the tumour to a lymph node through lymphatic channels located in and around the tumour (see Lymphovascular invasion above).
 The movement of cancer cells from the tumour to a lymph node is called a metastasis.